craigbuckler/jstacs/README.md

 );
 ```

 Files can be fully-qualified or relative to the project root directory.
-You can also set a template directory using `tacsConfig`.
-All includes and sub-includes will use this directory:
+You can also set a template directory in the `tacsConfig` configuration object.
+All includes and sub-includes use this directory:

 ```js
 import { tacsConfig, templateParse } from 'jstacs';